jodator/handbook/subsystems/forum.md

 #### Effect

-The thread and all corresponding posts are removed.
+* The thread and all corresponding posts are removed.
+* All balance from thread account is transfered to signer's account.

 ### Create Post